 Then the natural tendency to cover the trigger actually ADDED a problem for the Glock that wasn't there for the 1911: if that trigger finger, or clothing, is inside the guard even a little bit, then the side of the trigger finger strikes the leather covering for the trigger even the tip of the finger on the trigger makes a BANG!
 And a bullet down the thigh at best; or into the femoral artery if IWB at worst.
 Perhaps even into the chap standing behind someone wearing a horizontal shoulder holster system.
 THIS IS DIFFERENT FROM THE 1911 which trigger can't be pressed to fire the pistol when (1) the pistol is in condition 3, or (2) the grip safety is still released, or (3) the thumb safety is 'on'/'up'.

 But, you say, the Glock DOES have an external safety.
-It's a passive safety in the trigger.
+It's the passive safety in the trigger.
 Yes, all striker pistols do have a version of this little tab:

 BUT IT'S NOT A SAFETY.
 Instead it's a band-aid against the trigger moving to the rear when the pistol is dropped, to avoid it firing THEN.
-It was my former armorer who had to educate me about this (and he loved his Glock, but then he was an actual gunfighter and knowingly took any and all risks.
+It was my armourer who had to educate me about this (and he loves his Glock, but then he is an actual gunfighter and knowingly takes any and all risks.
 To the chagrin of his dead adversaries).

-And that is exactly what happens when the trigger finger strikes the edge of the holster that's been extended to cover it.
+And that same thing happens when the trigger finger strikes the edge of the holster that's been extended to cover it.
 The cover ADDED a layer of safety to the 1911 but here it has SUBTRACTED a layer of safety from the striker pistol.

 And the strap over the hammer of the 1911, conventional or thumbsnap, ADDED a layer of safety against the trigger being pulled and the hammer dropping (or on a DA pistol, the hammer rising during the firing action).
 But on the Glock action there is NO hammer; so the holster cannot add safety here.
 Yet its familiar 'look' from the 1911 days makes it appear that it does the same for the Glock.